jmcelest/Minecraft_Final_Project/README.md

 Project Overview

 This project is a web application designed to monitor and display the status of various Minecraft servers.
 The application is developed using HTML, CSS, JavaScript, and Node.js with Express and Supabase for backend services.
-We have deployed this application on Vercel, which can be accessed using this link: https://minecraft-final-project.vercel.app/
+We have deployed our project on Vercel, which can be accessed using this link: https://minecraft-final-project.vercel.app/

 Purpose of the Manual